-Since 2001, we have been bringing International Neurosurgeons to the United States for extensive training, and we have been traveling to those same countries to bring equipment, supplies, advanced medical knowledge, and sustainable medical care to under served regions.
+Since 2001, we have been bringing neurosurgeons to the United States for extensive training and have been traveling to those same countries to bring equipment, supplies, advanced medical knowledge, and sustainable medical care to underserved regions.

 Learn more about our international surgical medical missions that provide neurosurgery for patients in need along with training and resources for emerging medical programs in developing countries.